-Collatz example in depth
+Collatz example

 Hylé smart contracts can be written in any language that targets one of our supported proving schemes.
-To provide a simple example, we'll use the RISC Zero Collatz Conjecture program, which can be found here.

-The Collatz Conjecture is a simple mathematical problem that can be expressed as a program.
+The Collatz conjecture is a simple mathematical problem that can be expressed as a program.

 The conjecture states that, for any positive integer n